xiaoyunyang/xiaoyunyang.github.io/content/post/programming/open-source-for-okcupid.md

 thumbnailImagePosition: left
 ---

 We developers often find ourselves faced with a problem that seems general enough and common enough that someone else could have already developed a solution for it.
-The solutions for common general-purpose problems are good candidates for open sourcing because they do not represent core business values to keep them proprietary.
+But what if an existing solution does not exist?

 I recently open sourced an [ESLint](https://eslint.org/docs/about/) plugin for OkCupid called [`eslint-plugin-i18n-lingui`](https://github.com/OkCupid/eslint-plugin-i18n-lingui).
 The plugin is an extension for ESLint's core static code analysis rules that enforces [localization](https://www.smartling.com/resources/101/localization-101/) best practices by catching and fixing errors during development.
 The best practice rules were inspired by the learning pains from our efforts to localize our website.